woolandsilkco/woolandsilkco.github.io/_posts/2017-12-20-newsletter-january-4th-2018.md

 <strong>Lykke interchangeable needle sets</strong>
 ![lykke.jpg]({{site.baseurl}}/news/img/lykke.jpg)

-Nare here in 2 new colours.
+are here in 2 new colours.
 Indigo (blue) and Umber (brown).
 We still carry the grey denim sets as well.
 Complete with 12 needle sizes (3.5mm - 12mm) & all accessories (cables, stoppers, joiners & keys)

 Such a great value at $139.99
 <hr>